Face coverings: What are the new rules?

 Public transport passengers in England will soon need to wear a face covering to be allowed to travel.

-Here are eight key questions about the use of coverings and masks answered.
+Here are key questions about the use of coverings and masks answered.

 – What has the Government said?